yasindu10/Learn-JavaScript/README.md

 # JavaScript
+JavaScript is the world's most popular programming language.

-JavaScript is populer programming language
+JavaScript is the programming language of the Web.